-Catarina shares her experience applying to UAL, the importance of open-mindnedness, understanding assessment, making friends, seeking support, as well as her typical week at university.
+Catarina shares her experience applying to UAL, the importance of open-mindedness, understanding assessment, making friends, seeking support, as well as her typical week at university.

 Vy and Eunbi discuss changing career paths, adapting to a new work pattern, learning to work with different nationalities, dealing with stress and the importance of maintaining personal connections with friends and family.

-Mathilda shares her experience preparing for university, and reflects on how university differs from school, the importance developing a working process, writing as a creative practice and studying with a leaning disability.
+Mathilda shares her experience preparing for university, and reflects on how university differs from school, the importance developing a working process, writing as a creative practice and studying with a learning disability.

 Charlotte speaks about her approach to studying as a mature student from London, being exposed to different study practices and how this has changed her own practice at university, as well as making the most of UAL resources.